yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/README.md

 - Do not worry about Windows or Macbook.
 The links provided above have download for both Windos and Macbook.
 - For installation of the programming language Python, please use the link [here](https://www.python.org/downloads/).
 It is required that you install Python.
 This is because we will render Python language in IDE RStudio.

+For dev purpose, please install Git (sometimes also called Git Bash) using links here for [Windows](https://git-scm.com/download/win).
+If you have a Macbook, it should be built in already.

 # Philosophy

 There are the following philosophy I would like to address with my audience.